-The rate increase is to cover the increase in operating costs for the main replacements and repairs of leaks in the system, drought monitoring, along with the costs of operating the alternative water source.
-Council has increased the rate from \$519.61 for the first unit supplied and \$363.54 for the second and subsequent units in the 2010/2011 year to \$582.30 and \$407.29 respectively in the 2011/2012 year to cover the deficit in funding.
+The proposed rate increase is to cover the increase in operating costs for the main replacements and repairs of leaks in the system, drought monitoring, along with the costs of operating the alternative water source.
+Council is proposing to increase the rate from \$519.61 for the first unit supplied and \$363.54 for the second and subsequent units in the 2010/2011 year to \$582.30 and \$407.29 respectively in the 2011/2012 year to cover the deficit in funding.

-- 3. Hamama Rural Water Scheme The rate increase is to cover capital works improvements undertaken on the Hamama scheme.
-The 2010/2011 year rate of 0.0264 cents per dollar of land value is increasing to 0.0339 cents. - 4.
-Redwood Valley Rural Water Scheme The rate increase is to cover capital works improvements undertaken on the Redwoods Valley Scheme.
-The 2010/2011 rate of \$332.85 per unit supplied will be increasing to \$380.26 in 2011/2012.
+3. Hamama Rural Water Scheme

+The proposed rate increase is to cover capital works improvements undertaken on the Hamama scheme.
+The 2010/2011 year rate of 0.0264 cents per dollar of land value is proposed to increase to 0.0339 cents.